Kartikvk1996/RR4J/README.md

 1. Run `mvn clean install`

 ## Record Agent Configuration
-Once the build is completed you need to configure the agent record agent, this can be done through **config.json** file and the file should be in the same place the agent is.
+Once the build is completed you need to configure the record agent, this can be done through **config.json** file and the file should be in the same place the agent is.
 Below is a sample configuration.

 ```json
 {